HKChamod/Simple-Calculator/README.md

 Please ensure that your contributions adhere to the project's coding guidelines and standards.

-## License

-This project is licensed under the [MIT License](LICENSE).

----

 Thank you for using and contributing to the Simple Calculator project!
-If you have any questions or encounter any issues, please don't hesitate to [contact us](mailto:your-email@example.com).
+If you have any questions or encounter any issues, please don't hesitate to [contact us](mailto:hkchamod87@gmail.com).